2002 Pacific hurricane season: Tropical Storm Iselle

 Part of the same tropical wave that formed Tropical Depression Seven in the Atlantic basin organized into Tropical Depression Twelve-E on September 15.
 It strengthened further into Tropical Storm Iselle the next day.
 The storm headed northwest and paralleled the coast of Mexico, nearly strengthening into a hurricane late on September 17.
 While near its peak intensity, a trough abruptly recurved the system to the northeast.
 Wind shear also increased, and Iselle consequently fell apart on satellite imagery.
 It weakened to a depression on September 19.
 Iselle then degenerated into a remnant low the next day and rapidly degenerated, dissipating on September 20.
 Iselle never made landfall.

 Iselle threatened parts of southwestern Mexico and warnings and watches were issued for that area.
 Heavy rains were reported over parts of the Baja California Peninsula.
 The highest amount of rainfall was 6.16 in at Guadeloupe and Mulege, Baja California Sur.
 There were no reports of damage or casualties.

 Tropical Storm Julio

-An area of convection and disturbed weather, possibly related to outflow from Hurricane Isidore in the Atlantic basin, developed a circulation on September 23 and organized into Tropical Depression Thirteen-E on September 25.
-The depression headed northward and strengthened into a tropical storm that same day.
-Julio turned to the northwest and peaked in intensity as a minimal tropical storm near Lázaro Cárdenas, Michoacán.
-On September 26, Julio made landfall.
-The storm rapidly dissipated over Mexico.